acannistra/planet-snowcover/README.md

 </div>

-<small>1: Department of Biology, University of Washington, Seattle, WA.
-2: Department of Civil and Environmental Engineering, University of Washington, Seattle, WA</small>
+<div><small>1: Department of Biology, University of Washington, Seattle, WA.</br>2: Department of Civil and Environmental Engineering, University of Washington, Seattle, WA</small>

 ## This Repository

 This repository serves as the canonical source for the software and infrastructure necessary to sucessfully build and deploy a machine-learning based snow classifier using Planet Labs imagery and airborne lidar data.